The Stone Foxes: History

 On September 18, 2018, the band announced members Elliott Peltzman, Brian Bakalian, and Vince Dewald would be leaving the band.
 The band continued with a new lineup of Shannon and Spence Koehler.
 That year, The Stone Foxes released two singles, "City on the Water" and "Gimme Some Truth".
-The following year in 2019, they released another single entitled "Death of Me".
+The following year in 2019, they released another single, entitled "Death of Me".

-During 2020 the band released two more singles, "Can't Go Back" and "Patriots" as well as an EP entitled Gold.
-Gold, released on February 28, 2020, features five tracks that center around themes of deception, greed, and loss.
-The band's latest release is a new single entitled "Electric Stomp", released in 2021.
+During 2020 the band released two more singles, "Can't Go Back" and "Patriots", as well as an EP entitled Gold.
+Gold, released on February 28, 2020, features five tracks that center on themes of deception, greed, and loss.
+The band's latest release is a single entitled "Electric Stomp", released in 2021.

 The Stone Foxes' music has been featured in numerous television, movie, advertisement, and radio slots.
 Some accolades include the feature of their track "Hyde and Pine" in the 2018 Oscar-winning film Free Solo, their song "Young Man" being included on season one, episode twelve of Fox's Deputy, and multiple songs being featured on a variety of episodes of FX's Sons of Anarchy.

 The band has also played at many well-known festivals and supported noteworthy artists.
-Credits include playing at Outside Lands, VooDoo Music Experience, SXSW, and performing with artists such as The Black Keys, Cage the Elephant, and ZZ Top.
+Credits include playing at Outside Lands, VooDoo Music Experience, and SXSW, and performing with artists such as The Black Keys, Cage the Elephant, and ZZ Top.

 Philanthropy

-The Stone Foxes have founded the Goodnight Moon Project to combat homelessness.
+The Stone Foxes founded the Goodnight Moon Project to combat homelessness.
 The band has also partnered with SuperFood Drive to collect and donate healthy food at their shows to those locally in need.